ipython/ipython/docs/source/overview.rst

   directly to the system shell, and using :samp:`!!` or :samp:`var = !cmd` captures shell output into python variables for further use.

-* Background execution of Python commands in a separate thread.
-  IPython has an internal job manager called jobs, and a convenience backgrounding magic function called :samp:`%bg`.

 * The ability to expand python variables when calling the system shell.
 In a shell command, any python variable prefixed with :samp:`$` is expanded.
 A double :samp:`$$` allows passing a literal :samp:`$` to the shell (for access